Submarine incident off Kola Peninsula (1993)

-The submarine Incident off Kola Peninsula was a collision between the US Navy nuclear attack submarine USS Grayling and the Russian Navy nuclear ballistic missile submarine K-407 Novomoskovsk some 150 km north of the Russian naval base of Severomorsk, on 20 March 1993.
+The 1993 submarine Incident off Kola Peninsula was a collision between the US Navy nuclear attack submarine USS Grayling and the Russian Navy nuclear ballistic missile submarine K-407 Novomoskovsk some 150 km north of the Russian naval base of Severomorsk, on 20 March 1993.
 The incident took place when the American submarine, who was trailing her Russian counterpart, lost track of Novomoskovsk.
-At the time that Grayling reacquired the other submarine, the short distance of only half-mile made the collision unavoidable.
+At the time that Grayling reacquired the other submarine, the short distance of only half a mile made the collision unavoidable.
 The incident happened just a week before the first summit between American president Bill Clinton and the president of the Russian Federation, Boris Yeltsin.

 Previous incident

 Despite the end of the Cold War and 1991 fall of the Soviet Union, the United States government tasked the US Navy to continue to keep a close watch on the main bases of Russian nuclear submarines to monitor developments, especially those related to strategic assets that remained under Russian control.
 This kind of submarine surveillance was officially known as "Operation Holy Stone" and "Operation Pinnacle" or "Bollard" in the submariners' jargon.
 The intelligence-gathering included the tapping of Soviet submarine communication cables, the recording of the pattern of noises from Soviet submarines, and the observation of submarine-launched ballistic missile tests.

 On 11 February 1992, the American attack submarine USS Baton Rouge collided with the Russian Navy nuclear submarine B-276 Kostroma off Severomorsk.
 The mission of Baton Rouge was reportedly the recovery or delivery of intelligence-monitoring devices on the seabed.
 The American press claimed that the submarine was checking wireless traffic between Russian bases, but the Russians and independent sources asserted that the two units were engaged in a 'cat-and-mouse game'.

 According to some sources, Baton Rouge was written off for the high costs of repairing the damaged pressure hull, along with a programmed refueling.
 This was not unusual; as part of post-Cold War restructuring, the U.S. Navy decommissioned 14 of the first 31 ships in the Los Angeles class instead of refueling them, most at between 17 and 19 years of service.